• Skip to primary navigation

 Can these pudding cups be made in advance?

-While the answer is yes, these pudding cups are best when served the same day that they are made.
-You can assemble the cups a day in advance, if desired, just wait to garnish until service.
+For best results, serve banana pudding cups the same day they are made.
+You can assemble the cups up to one day in advance.

 Why is my pastry cream lumpy?